A portmanteau of two Filipino parents

 Pa

 He was born on the 26th of July—a Leo, which means he was supposed to be warm and loyal, but I don’t really know if I’d use those words to describe him.
 He’s the oldest of three siblings, all of whom moved to Australia when they were young.
 They attended the high school right next to their first house.
 He obtained a degree in science and wanted to work in a lab.
-But instead, he started worked at a company.
+But instead, he started working at a corporate company.
 Exchanging lab coats and safety goggles for dress shirts and prescription glasses.
 He was so distinctly Australian.
 It wasn’t just his accent, but his mannerisms too.
 It felt so White.
 Assimilated.
 Perhaps a part of him knew that he would be seen as an immigrant first, a man second and an Australian last.

-When he went to his hometown of San Felipe and met my mother for the first time, it was love at first sight.
+When he went to his hometown in San Felipe and met my mother for the first time, it was love at first sight.
 She didn’t think much of him at the time, but he thought everything of her in that moment.
 However, she was taken.
 So, when he had to come back to Australia, he worked and saved enough money to stay in the Philippines for three months to win her over.

 When he was there, she had just broken up with her first love.
 He was in the right place at the right time.
-And showered her in everything she ever wanted.
+And he showered her in everything she ever wanted.

 And he came back with her.